Agustín de Cazalla: Trial and conviction

 An anecdote collected in a moralizing sermon of the 17th or 18th century:

 Given the alternative that was offered (being burned alive), the sincerity of Cazalla's retraction, although vehemently expressed, was considered questionable by a good many of the critical bibliographers, especially by Juan Antonio Llorente, and those present, such as his confessor, Antonio de la Carrera and the chronicler Antonio de Illescas take it for granted.
 He urged his companions in torture and execution, to recant.
 All, except Antonio Herrezuelo, recanted.
 Although he was known as "The Bachelor", he had a wife Leonor de Cisneros, who was among those who "reconciled" to the Roman Catholic faith.
 Upon discovering this on his way to the ceremonial cremation, he rebuked her harshly in passing.
-Herrezuelo's response to Augustino Cazalla was: "Doctor, I desire my soul now, not for a later time; and I never judged myself less than this judge."
+Herrezuelo's response to Agustín Cazalla was: "Doctor, I desire my soul now, not for a later time; and I never judged myself less than this judge."
 Hearing him speak in such manner a halberdier silenced him by wounding him with his weapon.
 He was burned alive.

 One account attributed Cazalla's "heresy" to: